tinymce/tinymce-docs/ui-components/typesoftoolbarbuttons.md

 | isDisabled | ( ) => boolean | Checks if the button is disabled. |
 | setDisabled | (state: boolean) => void | Sets the button's disabled state. |

-#### Menu Button Example and Explanation
+#### Menu button example and explanation

-The following is a Simple Toolbar Button example:
+The following is a simple toolbar button example:

 {% include codepen.html id="custom-toolbar-menu-button" tab="js" %}